CBD Extraction Process

 Then pressure is applied from the top of the device, plunged, pushing Co2 liquid through the buds.

-The liquid breaks down the buds and pressure drives through green goodness, collecting at the bottom in a bottle.
+The liquid breaks down the buds and pressure drive through green goodness, collecting at the bottom in a bottle.

 Some processes include a further step with Ethanol, Ethanol is added to the bottle, shaken not stirred and the green gloop becomes a liquid, this is to enable precise extraction and separation.